 Why Hire Our Personal Injury Lawyers?

-Since 1992, the personal injury lawyers at the Law Offices of Michael Pines, APC in San Diego have been helping people just like you recover the maximum financial compensation for their injuries as well as any permanent scars they caused.
+Since 1992, the personal injury lawyers at the Pines Salomon Injury Lawyers, APC. in San Diego have been helping people just like you recover the maximum financial compensation for their injuries as well as any permanent scars they caused.
 We know the legal process can at times be very confusing, but our experience can, however, help guide you through the process.

 Our firm’s founder, Michael Pines, is a former insurance company lawyer, so he knows how the insurance companies work.
 If you don’t want insurance companies to take advantage of you, you should hire an experienced personal injury lawyer from our San Diego law firm.
 We are dedicated to helping you obtain the fair and just compensation you and your family need to recover and move toward a brighter future.